Advertisement

 About this recipe

-Why will you love this recipe
+Why you will love this recipe

-• Just 3 ingredients for the base
+• Just 3 ingredients for the base.
+Masa harina, water, and salt.
+That is it.

 Ingredient notes

-• Salt: I prefer kosher salt for even flavor distribution.
+• Salt.
+I prefer kosher salt for even flavor distribution.

-How to make Sopes?
+How to make sopes

 Variations